simpleParadox/Dialogflow-Node-Weather-Chatbot/README.md

-# A DialogFlow based Node.js Weather Chatbot.
+# A DialogFlow and Node.js based weather chatbot.